saalikmubeen/talkhouse/README.md

  # TODOS

-- [ ]  Enable group video and messaging functionality
+- [x]  Enable group video and messaging functionality
 - [ ]  Implement confirm email, reset password and email sending on friend invitation, *Not a big deal to implement, just a little lazy to implement it*
-- [ ]  Store messages in an encrypted form in the database
+- [ ]  Store messages in an encrypted form in the database.
+(Just wrote it for fun.
+I mean is it even worth to do it 🤦‍♂️)
-- [ ]  Enhace the UI.
-I hate CSS, not that good at it 🥱😓
+- [x]  Enhace the UI.
+I hate CSS, not that good at it 🥱😓 .
+(Looks reasonably good now)